flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ![New Super Mario Bros (2006).<br>636 triangles.](mario_ds){.toright model3d="true"}

-Despite we talked about many limitations of the graphics subsystem, I have to say, lots of games knew how to leverage it.
+Despite having talked about many limitations of the graphics subsystem, I have to say, lots of games knew how to leverage it.

 ## Audio